grusker/public-message-board-ui/README.md

 ## How to run

 In the root directory of this repository, there is a docker-compose.yml file.
-In a terminal, navigate to the same folder with this file and run the command below.
+Create a copy of this file in your local computer.
+In a terminal, navigate to the same folder with this file and just run the command below.

 ````docker-compose up````